layer-3/docs/docs/learn/beginner/app-session-management.md

 - Signature Requirements: Quorum-based validation

 **Sub-operations:**
+Defined by Intent introduces with protocol version [`NitroRPC/0.4`](#nitrorpc04-current).
+Applications using older protocol versions do not support intents and execute `Operate` sub-operation for all requests.

 - **Operate**: Redistribute existing session funds
 - **Deposit**: Add funds from participants' unified balances
 - **Withdraw**: Remove funds to participants' unified balances